 What you can do depends on how fit you were before your surgery and any problems you have afterwards.
 Talk to the physiotherapist or your doctor if you’re unsure about what you should be doing.

-Contact your doctor or specialist nurse if you have any problems or symptoms you are unsure about.
+Contact your doctor or specialist nurse if you have any problems or symptoms you’re unsure about.
+You’ll have follow up appointments to check your recovery and fix any problems.
+They’re also your opportunity to raise any concerns you have.